cdluminate/ProdL/ProdL.md

 `cudaMemcpy` is not something trivial.
-For instance, CPU could be much faster than GPU in terms of very small matrix multiplication, because the `cudaMemcpy` latency for transmitting the matrix from RAM to video memory already exceeded the time comsumption of CPU.
+For instance, CPU could be much faster than GPU in terms of very small matrix multiplication, because the `cudaMemcpy` latency for transmitting the matrix from RAM to video memory already exceeded the time consumption of CPU.

 ### 3.3.
 IO and Storage System